I hope you enjoy reading this blog post. If you want my team to just do your marketing for you, click here.

-Search engine optimization is not new, and chances are, you know all about it and are optimizing your website and its content already.
+Search engine optimisation is not new, and chances are, you know all about it and are optimising your website and its content already.
 The right SEO tactics can greatly increase the number of visitors to your site thereby ultimately increasing your bottom line.
 Unfortunately, some people take SEO tactics to a new level.
 In the pursuit of more business, competitors can attack your website’s SEO, crushing your site’s revenue, and your business.
 This is called negative SEO and it can be debilitating.
 The good news is that there are some things you can do to guard against it.

 What Is Negative SEO?

 Negative SEO is all about what someone else can do to your website to cause it to lose its search engine ranking.
 Andy Greenberg in an article for Forbes says: